apache/wicket-site/start/wicket-9.x.md

 The status for Wicket 9.x is: **supported**.

-This is the current stable, **production ready** release of Wicket.
-All projects intended for production use should use this version.
+This is the previous stable, production ready release of Wicket.
+This branch will continue to recieve new features, improvements, bug- and security fixes.
+However, this release will cease to receive updates in the future.
+You really should consider upgrading to Wicket 10.x at your earliest convenience.

 ### Semantic versioning